mufidnuha/northwind-etl/README.md

 https://docs.yugabyte.com/latest/sample-data/northwind/#explore-the-northwind-database

 ## Objective
 The purpose of this project is to retrieve sales data from a transactional database that will be used for company analysis needs.
 Therefore, in this case, a simple ETL is made from the transactional database into Bigquery as Data Warehouse.
-Data transformed into a single-table design for faster-retrieving data to analytics needs.
+Data transformed into a single-table for faster-retrieving data to analytics needs.

 ## The Entity Relationship Diagram (ERD) of Northwind Database
 <img src="./additional_file/northwind-er-diagram.png" width="700"/>